 China - Yunnan

-Yunnan province, in the far south west of China, is an area of rich geographical diversity: mountainous peaks, river valleys, and a vast array of species of flora and fauna.
+redspokes Yunnan cycling holiday is a challenging and mystical journey.
+Meaning ‘South of the Clouds’ sky-high Yunnan province in the far south west of China is rich in geographical diversity: mountainous peaks, river valleys, and a vast array of species of flora and fauna.
 Around 34% of the local population is made up of 25 different minority communities including Yi, Bai, Hani, Zhuang, Dai and Miao.

 13 days from

 View Dates & Prices

 Key details of our Cycling holiday in China:

 - Shangri-la: Zhùangjīn Tǒng prayer wheel.